10-3-pursuit/lab-app-planning/README.md

 #### Create a minimum of 10 user stories.
 Make sure to use the format:

-- `As a <type of user>, I want to <some goal>, so that <some reason>.`
+- `As a <type of user>, I want to <some goal>, so that <some reason>.` -As a first-time user, I want to ensure smooth functionailty to minimize frustration.
+-As a repeat-user, I want to make sure new discovery leads to continued revisits.
+-As a referred-user, I want to make sure the hype of expectations is met above/beyond.
+-As a regular user, I want to minimize the time it takes for successful song searches.
+-As a music aficianado, I want to thrill the listener with never heard before remixes.
+-As a dedicated user, I want to encourage the creation of profiles to build community.
+-As a regular user, I want to offer new perks according to their favorable algorithms.
+-As a regular user, I want to retain subscribers seamlessly, building app popularity.
+-As a dedicated user, I want to be able to build playlists, connect to other users.
+-As a paid subscriber, a curated playlist of songs/remixes are sent to them weekly.

 Write the user stories below.
 Add more `>` for each user story or use `-` to make a list